Podlite - a lightweight markup language

 =end nested

-It is possible to create title-only callouts by omitting the body.
+Title-only callouts can be created by omitting the body.

 =for nested :notify<important> :folded :caption<"Title-only callout">